cobwebos/docs/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

     6de75f3c-8b2f-4bf4-b9f8-78cc60a18050 SSISIrGroup
     ```

-3.  将 ADF 的托管标识添加到该组。 可以按照文章[数据工厂的托管标识](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity)获取主体托管标识对象 ID（例如，765ad4ab-XXXX-XXXX-XXXX-51ed985819dc，但不要将托管标识应用程序 ID 用于此目的）。
+3.  将 ADF 的托管标识添加到该组。 You can follow the article [Managed identiy for Data Factory](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity) to get the principal Managed Identity Object ID (e.g. 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc, but do not use Managed Identity Application ID for this purpose).

     ```powershell
     Add-AzureAdGroupMember -ObjectId $Group.ObjectId -RefObjectId 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc